 In this article, we shall look at the anatomy of the ankle joint; its articulating surfaces, ligaments, movements, and clinical correlations.

 The ankle joint is formed by three bones; the tibia and fibula of the leg, and the talus of the foot:

-- The tibia and fibula are bound together by strong tibiofibular ligaments, producing a bracket shaped socket, which is covered in hyaline cartilage.
+The tibia and fibula are bound together by strong tibiofibular ligaments.
+Together, they form a bracket shaped socket, covered in hyaline cartilage.
 This socket is known as a mortise.

-- The body of the talus fits snugly into the mortise formed by the bones of the leg.
-The articulating part of the talus is wedge shaped.
-It is wider anteriorly, and thinner posteriorly.
-During dorsiflexion, the anterior part of the bone is held in the mortise, and the joint is more stable (vice versa for plantarflexion).
+The body of the talus fits snugly into the mortise formed by the bones of the leg.
+The articulating part of the talus is wedge shaped – it is broad anteriorly, and narrow posteriorly:

 The lateral ligament originates from the lateral malleolus.
 It resists over-inversion of the foot.
 It is comprised of three distinct and separate ligaments:

 - Anterior talofibular – spans between the lateral malleolus and lateral aspect of the talus.

 - Posterior talofibular – spans between the lateral malleolus and the posterior aspect of the talus.